ndf-zz/asfv1/README.md

 ### wrap MULTIPLIER

 Write ACC to delay memory, using ADDR_PTR as the delay address.
-Note: ADDR_PTR is left aligned into a signed 24 bit value.
 Multiply ACC, add to LR and save to ACC.

 	MULTIPLIER:	Real S1_9 or Unsigned 11bit integer